advpetc/blog/content/reads/cpp-primer-ch2.md

 ### Reference

-When we define a reference, instead of copying the ini- tializer’s value, we **bind** the reference to its initializer.
+When we define a reference, instead of copying the initializer’s value, we **bind** the reference to its initializer.

 ```c++
 int ival = 1024;